 This does resemble a certain situation all of 120 years ago… but we’ll come back to that story later.
 The current story, I think, started in 2019, with the wave of “cancellations” in Young Adult literature.

 Young Adult writing/critiquing Twitter exploded with allegations that certain authors offended marginalized communities, whether intentionally or not.
 Amélie Wen Zhao was accused of being insensitive to African American experience because she wrote about slavery – even though it was fairly different slavery in a different setting, based on historical reality from a different part of the world (and was, of course, not “glorified” anyway).
-Then Kosoko Jackson fell foul of the complicated debate around the former Yugoslavia by writing about the events on Kosovo – even though he is from the place himself.
+Then Kosoko Jackson fell foul of the complicated debate around the former Yugoslavia by writing about the events on Kosovo.

 Both authors responded in the same way.
 They publicly cancelled their own books.
-Some time later they reinstated the books with some corrections.
-And by that time, their profile was raised by the cancellations.
-One could assume the sales, at the end, went better, because the controversies attracted attention.
+Some time later Amelie reinstated the book with some corrections.
+And both authors’ profiles were raised by the cancellations.
+One could assume their eventual sales went better, because the controversies attracted attention.

 It became fairly clear that getting cancelled was a potential road to fame.
 If played right.
 And, my theory goes, J.K.Rowling decided to play it right.